MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/o365-data-locations.md

 ### Where can I find data residency information for Microsoft Bookings?

-All customer content is stored in the Exchange Online mailbox that hosts the organization's Bookings.
+All customer content is stored in the Exchange Online mailbox that hosts the organization's Microsoft Bookings.

 ### Where can I find data residency information for MIcrosoft Shifts?